 “At least half of all Americans have at least one of these three risk factors: high blood pressure, high LDL cholesterol or smoking.”

 While little can be done about the risk factors of age, gender and family history, research is beginning on gene modification to prevent cardiovascular disease.
 But high blood pressure, high LDL cholesterol, smoking, a sedentary lifestyle, being overweight, having diabetes, a poor diet, drinking alcohol and stress are all risk factors you can control with lifestyle changes — and your healthcare provider’s help.

 The beauty of tackling these risk factors, moreover, is that they’re interrelated.
 Attack one and you begin to control them all, Barseghian says.

-But the longer you wait, the more your risk for heart disease multiplies.
+But the longer you wait, the more your risk for heart disease or a heart attack multiplies.